RemiArnaud/ffmpeg-cpp2/README.md

 ## TODO (Linux)

+- [ ] WIP : Improve pts.
+Currently, video can sometimes accelerate, and become unreadable (mainly the webcam to video)
 - [x] DONE fix undefined behaviour with delete [done]
 - [x] fix all FFMPEG warnings (codec use is deprecated since .... )
 - [x] fix all other warnings : unused variables and more